boxed/notes/trioptima library docs.rst

     def menu_view_func(request):
         return render_menu(filter_show(evaluate_recursive(menu_items, request=request)))

-`evaluate_recursive` will return a new list with new instances of MenuItem where the member `show` on the MenuItem baz has been evaluated to True or False.
-Then `filter_show` will return a new list without all MenuItems where show is False.
+:code:`evaluate_recursive` will return a new list with new instances of :code:`MenuItem` where the member :code:`show` on the :code:`MenuItem` baz has been evaluated to True or False.
+Then :code:`filter_show` will return a new list without all MenuItems where show is False.

 tri.* design philosophy
 =======================

-Usages of `__` syntax
+Usages of :code:`__` syntax
 ---------------------

-We really like the syntax in django queries where you can do `Q(foo__bar=1)` to traverse attributes or table relations.
+We really like the syntax in django queries where you can do :code:`Q(foo__bar=1)` to traverse attributes or table relations.
 We think this syntax can be used much more generally.
-For example in tri.form you can use the `__` syntax to easily create forms that can edit fields in other tables.
-Say you have a `User` model but you store other data in another model called `UserDetails` you can do `user_details__eye_color = Field()` in your form to access that property.
+For example in tri.form you can use the :code:`__` syntax to easily create forms that can edit fields in other tables.
+Say you have a :code:`User` model but you store other data in another model called :code:`UserDetails` you can do :code:`user_details__eye_color = Field()` in your form to access that property.

 But we also use it to expose configurability of underlying layers from the layers above.
-An example of this is in tri.query you can declare a `Variable` which is a thing you can search for.
-This can have an HTML GUI implemented by a tri.form `Field`.
+An example of this is in tri.query you can declare a :code:`Variable` which is a thing you can search for.
+This can have an HTML GUI implemented by a tri.form :code:`Field`.
 Now, say you want to change something in the display of this GUI.
-Normally in an OOP world you have to subclass `Field` to create your changed behavior, then subclass `Variable` to use your new class as the GUI.
+Normally in an OOP world you have to subclass :code:`Field` to create your changed behavior, then subclass :code:`Variable` to use your new class as the GUI.
 This becomes a lot of code, especially if this configuration is a one-off!

-In tri.query instead this is accomplished by having kwargs with a prefix followed by `__` dispatched to the underlying library.
-Example: 'foo = Variable(gui__required=True)`.
-The `Variable` class knows nothing about the `required` parameters.
-It only needs to know that kwargs starting with `gui__` are dispatched to `Field`.
+In tri.query instead this is accomplished by having kwargs with a prefix followed by :code:`__` dispatched to the underlying library.
+Example: :code:`foo = Variable(form_field__required=True)`.
+The :code:`Variable` class knows nothing about the :code:`required` parameters.
+It only needs to know that kwargs starting with :code:`form_field__` are dispatched to :code:`Field`.
 This can be done in many layers.

 This design philosophy creates layers that compose cleanly without losing any of the flexibility of the layers below.